systemli/systemli-website/content/english/posts/2016-03-08-jabberrolle-en.md

 ---
 layout: post
-lang: en
-title:  Ansible-Role to setup a Jabber server
+title:  "Ansible-Role to setup a Jabber server"
+aliases:
+    - /en/2016/03/08/jabberrolle-en.html
 date:   2016-03-08 17:00:00
 excerpt: We published our Ansible role, which enables you to setup a Jabber server, which is similar configured as jabber.systemli.org.
 translation_key: 3bfa1d3c3201f8e884a89f5b13a06e5c
 ---